I don’t like getting wet.

 This spot came highly recommended from our glacier tour guide, and if there’s one rule I follow when traveling it’s always heed the advice of locals.
 Though the Hoffell Hot Tubs are situated right by the Hoffell Guesthouse, we were the only foreigners there.
 We snagged a hot pool and gazed out across the Icelandic countryside, late afternoon lightbeams streaming down from the mountains.
 It was fantastic.

-There are five hot tubs at Hoffell – two are warmer than the rest.
+There are five Hoffell hot pots – two are warmer than the rest.
 You’re supposed to shower before tubbing, though your bathing suit can stay on for it.
 There’s also a donation box where you’re asked to leave 500kr ($4 US).
 Note: This is pretty much the only thing you will ever need cash for in Iceland: paying for pool access.

 Location: Hoffell (about 15km west of Höfn)